derekmerck/diana2/apps/diana-cli/README.md

 ## Parameter Types

-- MAPPING or DICT parameters may be json or yaml format strings, or an `@/file.yaml` path to a json or yaml formatted file.
+- MAPPING parameters may be json or yaml format strings, or an `@/file.yaml` path to a json or yaml formatted file.
-- ARRAY parameters such as ITEMS may be json or yaml format strings, or an `@/file.txt` path to a newline separated list of items.
+- ARRAY parameters may be json or yaml format strings, or an `@/file.txt` path to a newline separated list of items.
-- ENDPOINT parameters, including SOURCE and DEST, must either reference a named service from the services description, or be a prefixed shortcut such as `path:/data/my_dir`, for example, which would create a DcmDir with `basepath=/data/my_dir`.
+- ENDPOINT parameters must either exist in the services description, or be a prefixed shortcut such as `path:/data/my_dir`, which would create a DcmDir with `basepath=/data/my_dir`.

 ## Usage